pangeacyber/pangea-mcp-proxy/README.md

 ### App ID

-To identify the calling app in Pangea, set the `APP_ID` environment variable.
+To identify the calling app by ID in Pangea, set the `APP_ID` environment variable.

+### App name

+To identify the calling app by name in Pangea, set the `APP_NAME` environment variable.

 ### Custom Pangea base URL